gstvz/todo-app/README.md

 - [ ] Feature: validar o TaskForm para exigir algum texto no TaskInput para enviar;
 - [ ] Feature: focar o cursor no TaskInput;
 - [ ] Fix: mudar o cursor dos botões para pointer;

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.